ral-facilities/inventory-management-system-api/README.md

 NOTE: Please ensure that no one is using ims-api when executing this.
 Otherwise it is possible to miscount the number of spares.
 If using a reverse proxy to provide access, we recommend first shutting it down before doing this.

-Subsequently, whenever a new item is added, moved or deleted and would effect the number of spares, the number of spares inside the effected catalogue item will be recalculated.
+Subsequently, whenever a new item is added, moved or deleted, the number of spares inside the effected catalogue item will be recalculated accordingly